sturdy5/golf-league/README.md

 Documentation
 =============

-Some documentation has been created for the admin functions on the github wiki (https://github.com/jsturdevant/golf-league/wiki)
+Some documentation has been created for the admin functions on the github wiki (https://github.com/jsturdevant/golf-league/wiki).

+For api documentation, please see [api documentation](docs/api/).

 Issues and Feature Requests
 ===========================